Regulation (EU) 2024/1689 enters into force.

 Who is concerned

-Even by simply using AI tools, you are concerned.
+Even by simply using AI tools, your company may be concerned.

 Your obligations depend on your role in the value chain.
 A single SME may combine several roles depending on its uses.